Nutrition & Health

 Several of the girls in our Sponsorship Program, in addition to being dedicated students, are also young mothers.
 We check in with them at least once a term to ensure that they and their child(ren)are healthy and thriving.

 In addition to ensuring that our student's physical health needs are met, we also provide mental health counseling to make sure that their mental health needs are met.
-At the start of the 2024 school year we hired a full-time Mental Health Counselor that provides individualised support to our students wherever needed.
+At the start of the 2024 school year we hired a full-time Mental Health Counselor and Social Worker who provide individualised support to our students wherever needed.